vuejs/vue-test-utils/docs/en/README.md

-# vue-test-utils
+# Vue Test Utils

-`vue-test-utils` is the official unit testing utility library for Vue.js.
+Vue Test Utils is the official unit testing utility library for Vue.js.

 ## Table of Contents